liesnikov/extensible-elaborator/paper/main.md

 This metavariable in its own turn gets instantiated by a fitting solver.
 The solvers match the shape of the type that metavariable stands for and handle it in a case-specific manner: instance-search for type classes, tactic execution for a tactic argument.

 If it is a regular implicit, however, the only solver that's needed is a trivial one that checks that the metavariable has been instantiated indeed.
 This is because a regular implicit should be instantiated by a unification problem encountered at some point later.
 This serves as a guarantee that all implicits have been filled in.

-Let us go through an example of the elaboration process for a simple term:
+Let us go through an example of the elaboration process for a simple term: \todo{remove?}

 ```
 plus  :  {A : Type} -> {{PlusOperation A}}